tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 After attracting miners to the platform, the TEA Project will begin outreach to developers to build TApps using the TEA dev framework.
 Developers upload their apps to the TApp market and wait for miners to host them.
 The outreach phase will feature developer tutorials and emphasize the ease of compiling to the WebAssembly format used by TApps.

 **Retail Investors**
 Retail investors want to enjoy capital appreciation through investment.
-Retail investors can purchase CML for a price appreciation play if they're bullish on the TEA ecosystem as a whole.
-In addition, each TApp will have its own TApp token that investors can purchase.
+We expect retail investors to be interested in CML just like institutional investors, but there's also another way of participating in the TEA ecosystem as a retail investor: TApp tokens.
+Each TApp will have its own TApp token that investors can purchase as if investing in a stock.
+Each TApp token represents a share in the TApp and gives the holder dividends in the form of more TApp tokens issued to its holders whenever someone uses the TApp.
 As these tokens are issued on a bonding curve, the earliest TApp token investors will enjoy the largest amount of price appreciation.

 **End-users**
 Concurrent to attracting developers to the platform, the TEA Project will actively market emerging TApps to consumers.
 We imagine the TEA Project being an ideal ecosystem for existing cloud apps looking to migrate and benefit from decentralization and data privacy.
 We look forward to the types of decentralized apps that will flourish on the TEA Project network.
 We also want to play an active part in welcoming consumers looking to make the leap from the centralized web 2.0 world to the TEA Project and Web3.